top of page

 Certifications

-• International Surf Association (ISA) Certified Surf Instructor
+• International Surf Association (ISA) Certified Surf Coach

 • Bronze Cross certified lifesaver